dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

 >>> with model.lock():
 ...     model.states.resize(2)
 ...     s.set_state(0, [0, 1, 2, 3, 4])         # s[2] = 2
+...     print(t.state(0))
+...
 ...     s.set_state(1, [0, 1])                  # index 2 is out of range
-...     print(t.state(0))
 ...     print(t.state(1))
 [2.]
 []

 Typically, the successor symbols in your model need values rather than an empty list or null.
-To ensure that inputs to operations on a set are always numerical, you can use the :func:`~dwave.optimization.mathematical.where` function conditioned on a :meth:`~dwave.optimization.model.ArraySymbol.size` method.
+To ensure that inputs to operations on a set, when slicing, are always numerical, you can use the :func:`~dwave.optimization.mathematical.where` function conditioned on a :meth:`~dwave.optimization.model.ArraySymbol.size` method.
+The following code replaces the null value with an out-of-range value, :math:`99`, to signal that the index is invalid for the set.

 >>> from dwave.optimization import Model
 >>> from dwave.optimization.mathematical import where